kthyng/WomenSciCom/women_sci_comp.md

 ![][pic1] ![][pic2]

 As in other computing fields, women make up a small percentage of the people in scientific computing.
-In order to bring together the women at the SciPy conference to aid in building community and to discuss related issues, a mixer was held during one of the evening Birds of a Feather sessions.
+In order to bring together the women at the SciPy conference to aid in building community and to discuss related issues, a mixer was held during one of the evening Birds of a Feather sessions, moderated by SciPy Conference co-chair Andy Terrel and attendee Kristen Thyng.
 The mixer was co-sponsored by generous support from NumFOCUS, the Python Software Foundation, and the SciPy conference.

 Approximately three women attended SciPy 2012.
 In 2013, there was a substantially higher representation of women, with about 35 women or 10% of the participants between the tutorials, the conference, and the sprints.
 However, this number is still low, and more elucidating is how the numbers break down by participation activity.
 More detailed numbers for female participation are as follows, noting that some of these numbers are exact and some are rough best estimates since demographic information was not gathered from conference participants: